-- (a) RETALIATION PROHIBITED.
-No City officer or employee may terminate, demote, suspend, or take other similar adverse employment action against any City officer or employee because the officer or employee has in good faith (1i) filed a complaint with any local, State, or federal government agency, including any supervisory employee at any local, State, or federal government agency, the Ethics Commission, Controller, District Attorney or City Attorney, or a written complaint with the complainant's department, alleging that a City officer or employee engaged in improper government activity by: violating local campaign finance, lobbying, conflicts of interest or governmental ethics laws, regulations or rules; violating the California Penal Code by misusing City resources; creating a specified and substantial danger to public health or safety by failing to perform duties required by the officer or employee's City position; or abusing his or her City position to advance a private interest, (ii) filed a complaint with the Controller's Whistleblower Program, (2) filed a complaint with any local, State, or federal government agency, including any supervisory employee at any local, State, or federal government agency, alleging that a City contractor, or employee of a City contractor, engaged in unlawful activity, or (3iii) provided any information in connection with or otherwise cooperated with any investigation conducted under this Chapter. - (b) COMPLAINTS OF RETALIATION FOR HAVING FILED A COMPLAINT ALLEGING IMPROPER GOVERNMENT ACTIVITY.
+(a) RETALIATION PROHIBITED.
+No City officer or employee may terminate, demote, suspend, or take other similar adverse employment action against any City officer or employee because the officer or employee has in good faith (1) filed a complaint with made a report to -any lecal, State, or federal government supervisory employees upervisor within a City or filed a complaint with the Ethics Commission, Controller, District Attorney, City Attorney, or the complainant's department agency, including any supervisory employee at any local, State, or federal government agency, the Ethics Commission, Controller, District Attorney or City Attorney, or a written complaint with the complainant's department, alleging that a City officer or employee engaged in improper government activity, misused City funds, caused deficiencies in the quality and delivery of government services, or engaged in wasteful and inefficient government practices-by: violating local campaign finance, lobbying, conflicts of interest or governmental ethics laws, regulations or rules; violating the California Penal Code by misusing City resources; creating a specified and substantial danger to public health or safety by failing to perform duties required by the officer or employee's City position; or abusing his or her City position to advance a private interest, (ii) filed a complaint with the Controller's Whistleblower Program, (2) filed a complaint withmade a report to any local, State, or federal government agency, including any supervisory employeesupervisor at any local, State, or federal government City agency, or filed a complaint with the Ethics Commission, Controller, District Attorney, or City Attorney, 4. alleging that a City contractor, or employee of a City contractor, engaged in unlawful activity, misused

+City funds, caused deficiencies in the quality and delivery of government services, or engaged in wasteful and inefficient government practices or (3##) provided any information in connection with or otherwise cooperated with any investigation conducted under this Chapter.

-($i\underline{l}$) Administrative Complaints.
-Any city officer or employee, or former city officer or employee, who believes he or she has been the subject of retaliation in violation of \underline{Ss} ubsection (a) of this Section $\underline{4.115}$ may file a complaint with the Ethics Commission.
+- (b) COMPLAINTS OF RETALIATION FOR HAVING FILED A COMPLAINT ALLEGING IMPROPER GOVERNMENT ACTIVITY. - (i1) Administrative Complaints.
+Any eity City officer or employee, or former eity City officer or employee, who believes he or she has been the subject of retaliation in violation of Ssubsection (a) of this Section 4.115 may file a complaint with the Ethics Commission.
 The complaint must be filed no later than two years after the date of the alleged retaliation.

 The Ethics Commission shall investigate complaints of violations of Ssubsection (a) of this Section 4.115 pursuant to the procedures specified in San Francisco Charter Section C3.699-13 and the regulations adopted thereunder.
 The Ethics Commission may decline to investigate complaints alleging violations of Ssubsection (a) if it determines that the same or similar allegations are pending with or have been finally resolved by another administrative or judicial body.
 Nothing in this Ssubsection shall preclude the Ethics Commission from referring any matter to any other City department, commission, board, officer, or employee, or to other government agencies for investigation and possible disciplinary or enforcement action.
-The Ethics Commission may refer matters to the Department of Human Resources with a recommendation.
-The Ethics Commission may require that any City department, commission, board, officer, or employee provide a written report regarding the department's investigation and any action that the department has taken in response to the Ethics Commission's referral, within a time-frame that the Ethics Commission shall specify report to the Ethics Commission on the referred matter.
+The Ethics Commission may require that any City department of Human Resources with a recommendation.
+The Ethics Commission may require that any City department, commission, board, officer, or employee provide a written report regarding the department's investigation and any action that the department has taken in response to the Ethics Commission on the referred matter.